uscensusbureau/us-census-bureau-data-api-mcp/README.md

 With Docker desktop running, run `npm run docker-build` to build the project in Docker.

+## Development

+By default, all logging functions are disabled to prevent `json` validation errors when interacting with the MCP server through MCP clients.
+To enable logging for development purposes, set `DEBUG_LOGS=true` when running the server in Docker, e.g. `-e DEBUG_LOGS=true`.

 ### Testing

 This project uses [Vitest](https://vitest.dev/) to test the functionality of the server.

+Prior to running tests, a valid Census Bureau [API key](https://api.census.gov/data/key_signup.html) is required.
+This key should be defined in the `.env` file of the root directory of the project.
+The `sample.env` offers an example of how this `.env` file should look.
+Note that the `.env` is unique

 To run tests, run `npm run test`.
 To run ESLint, run `npm run lint`.